-What you need: Cordless drill/driver with matching bit, mirror
+What you need: Cordless drill/driver, mirror

 Next insert the sunken compartment and screw it to the pieces of square timber from the inside outwards.
 Make sure that the top edge of the sunken compartment is flush underneath the tabletop, and the flap can be completely closed.
 Then mount the mirror in the centre of the inner side of the flap and your 2in1 desk is complete!